LIFE Oak Processionary

 The hairy caterpillars are ‘peeled’ by the tits and then shared out between 8 to 14 chicks.
 In two weeks, a young tit can eat around 800 caterpillars.
 Fruit growers realised the support that tits could offer long ago; they hang nesting boxes in order to reduce the damage caused by caterpillars by a quarter.

 Small-scale studies have shown that attracting insect-eating birds by means of nesting boxes can help to drastically reduce the population of the oak processionary.
-There is no clear reduction percentage in terms of the oak processionary as a result of this predation, however.
+However, the percentage of reduction in the number of oak processionary caterpillars due to this predation was not yet known.

 Great tit with oak processionary caterpillar